Check out the latest on-demand webinar, How to support your geo-distributed teams with Atlassian Data Center.

 - A deep dive on some of the latest geo-performance features like CDN and mirror farms

 As your team grows, more tests and builds are required to ensure high quality and security of code.
 Heavy CI/CD load on Bitbucket can degrade the user experience.
 As a result, we recommend that you redirect CI/CD load to a mirror farm so your primary Bitbucket Data Center can focus on serving real users.

 You can provision a mirror or a mirror farm (cluster of mirrors) to serve repositories for CI/CD and release the system resources of your primary Bitbucket Data Center instance.

-Smart Mirroring can greatly improve Git clone speeds for distributed teams working with large repositories.
+Mirrors can also greatly improve Git clone speeds for distributed teams working with large repositories.
 Large repositories that take hours to clone from a Bitbucket instance over the Internet from the other side of the world can take minutes when cloned from a local mirror on a fast network.

-Many software development teams using Git have large repositories as a result of storing lots of historical information, using monolithic repositories, or storing large binary files (or all three).
+Many software development teams using Git have large repositories.
+This is a result of either storing lots of historical information, using monolithic repositories, or storing large binary files (sometimes all three).
 Companies with distributed software development teams often have little control over the network performance available to them between sites.
-In combination, this leads to lost development time when developers have to wait long periods, often hours, to clone a large repository from across the world.
+In combination, this leads to a loss of development time when developers have to wait long periods to clone a large repository from across the world.

-Smart Mirroring gives you back this lost development time by allowing you to set up live mirror nodes with read-only copies of repositories in remote locations.
-The mirrors automatically keep all repositories hosted on them in sync with the primary Bitbucket Data Center instance.
+Mirroring prevents this lost development time by allowing you to set up live mirrors that host copies of repositories in remote locations.
+These mirrors automatically keep any repository hosted on them in sync with the primary Bitbucket Data Center instance.
 Users in those remote locations may clone and fetch repositories from the mirror and get identical content, only faster.
-Mirrors can be configured to mirror all repositories in all projects from their primary Bitbucket instance, or a selection of projects configured by an administrator.
+You can choose to mirror a selection of projects, or mirror all repositories in all projects from the primary instance.

 How it works